 Paul A. Volcker

-In 2004, Mr. Volcker was asked by UN Secretary General Kofi Annan to chair the Independent Inquiry into the United Nations Oil-for-Food Program, resulting in identification of substantial corruption and malfeasance.
-In 2007, Mr. Volcker was asked by the President of the World Bank to chair a panel of experts to review the operations of the Department of Institutional Integrity.
+In 2004, Mr. Volcker was asked by UN Secretary General Kofi Annan to chair the Independent Inquiry into the United Nations Oil-for-Food Programme, resulting in identification of substantial corruption and malfeasance.
+In 2007, Mr. Volcker was asked by the president of the World Bank to chair a panel of experts to review the operations of the Department of Institutional Integrity.
 That effort has culminated in broad reform of the Bank’s anti-corruption effort.
 In November 2008, President-Elect Obama chose Mr. Volcker to head the President’s Economic Recovery Advisory Board which ended in February 2011.

-Educated at Princeton, Harvard, and the London School of Economics, Mr. Volcker is a recipient of honorary doctorates from each of his “alma maters,” as well as a number of other American and foreign universities.
+Pursuing his many continuing interests in public policy, Mr. Volcker served as chairman of the Trilateral Commission and chairman of the Trustees of the Group of Thirty.
+Educated at Princeton, Harvard, and the London School of Economics, Mr. Volcker was a recipient of honorary doctorates from each of his “alma maters,” as well as a number of other American and foreign universities.